mtumilowicz/scala-zio-stm-workshop/README.txt

             * write set of t1 overlaps with read set of t2
             * write set of t2 overlaps with read set of t1
     * meaning is simply "abandon the current transaction and run it again"
+    * transaction can be rolled back only if we can track exactly what effects it has
+        * not be possible if arbitrary I/O were allowed inside a transaction
+            * some I/O cannot be undone, like making a noise
+        * range of side effects for STM actions is much smaller
+            * only read or write a transactional variable
     * log contains a record of all the readTVar operations => can be used to discover the full set of TVars read during the transaction
         * which we need to know in order to implement retry
     * if a retry action is performed, the current transaction is abandoned and retried at some later time